-Car honk uses acoustic laser (saser) to alert one person only.
+Car honk uses an acoustic laser (Sasser) to alert one person only.

 Inspiration from Nature

-Antennas of Drosophila Melanogaster can block out irrelevant sounds to focus on relevant ones.
+The antennas of fruit fly (Drosophila Melanogaster) can block out irrelevant sounds to focus on relevant ones.

 Car honking not only implies a superior degree of urgency but is also inconsiderate of the surrounding.
 While there could be a justification for the first reason, there is none for the second.
 A person who is not in one’s way should not be bothered by it.
 A horn technology needs to be invented which alerts only a given person.

-Many animals have evolved Cocktail Effect (ability of selective hearing).
+Many animals have evolved Cocktail Effect (the ability of selective hearing).
 But perhaps the finest way of target-hearing is demonstrated by fruit fly (Drosophila Melanogaster).
 Its antennas have dedicated protrusions which work as sound receivers that can block out the noise to focus on a given sound.
 This natural strategy directs us in two different ways to approach the problem.
-First one is a matter of legislation because it concerns all car manufacturers.
-In this method, all cars would be required to install both transmitter and receptor of a wave (light, sound, infrared etc.).
+The first one is a matter of legislation because it concerns all car manufacturers.
+In this method, all cars would be required to install both transmitter and receptor of a wave (light, sound, infrared, etc.).
 This way, all cars could communicate without making noise.
 But this method has a drawback that it doesn’t address pedestrians (or animals) on the road.
-That can be solved in second option which requires reimagining the honking system of a car altogether.
+That can be solved in the second option which requires reimagining the honking system of a car altogether.

 Directional sound-wave has already been invented.
-It is called Saser, an acoustic laser which generate tetra-hertz sound waves.
-Similarly, parametric sound speakers, directional speakers, SoundLazer VR directional speakers and Snap Speaker Beam technology are all good examples to start with.
+It is called Sasser, an acoustic laser which generates tetra-hertz sound waves.
+Similarly, parametric sound speakers, directional speakers, SoundLazer VR directional speakers, and Snap Speaker Beam technology are all good examples to start with.
 What’s needed is an integration of these technologies with (automatic and manual) car navigation systems.

 A Saser-based horn system (8, 9) is designed to communicate with a certain pair of ears only (10).
 The system is integrated with front and rear cameras (12) and can be set to auto setting in order to alarm the obstacle in front (or potential obstacle approaching from behind).
 The system creates infrared imagery (8) on the road which can distinguish between different sources of heat.
 The person causing negligence is hit by an acoustic laser (1) which no one else can hear.